paul-goodall/BrowserSessions/README.md

 # BrowserSessions

+Saves a HTML and CSV file of your Safari and Chrome tabs to a directory.

 You may need to `mkdir ~/Desktop/BrowserSessions`

 The code below shows what's in the app (you can unzip and then open it with Automator).